[Editor’s note: This post was originally published in June 2018 and has been updated to reflect the interface of Google Search Console in 2020.]

 You can sign in to your domain name provider and insert a text record into the DNS configuration.

 As soon as GSC verifies that you own the site, it starts to collect and report data about search terms and crawl rates.

 Once you verify that it’s your site, you can also create paths without additional verification.
 So, if you have registered and verified that you own www.example.com, you can create an account for www.example.com/blog without needing to use one of the five methods mentioned above.
 The www.example.com/blog path will already be pre-verified.

 Arguably the most important feature in GSC is the ability to check what search terms people use to get to your website.
 This, along with on-site search data and survey data, can tell you about user intent.

-Within Google Search Console, you can go to Search Traffic> Search Analytics to see the clicks, impressions, click-through rate and position of the search terms.
+Within Google Search Console, you can go to Performance> Search Results to see the clicks, impressions, click-through rate and position of the search terms.